vinifborgess/eth-tx-tracker/README.md

 • ```&action=balance```: This parameter specifies the action you want to perform in the specified module.
 In this case, you are requesting the balance of the account.

-• ```&address=0xde0b295669a9fd93d5f28d9ec85e40f4cb697bae```: This is the Ethereum account address for which you want to query the balance.
+• ```&address="YourAddress"```: This is the Ethereum account address for which you want to query the balance.
 Replace this value with the address of the account of interest.

 • ```&tag=latest```: This parameter specifies the block you want to use for the query. “latest” refers to the most recent block.